alexsav815/feature_request_flask_sql/README.md

  5)   MVVM: Knockout.js <br>
  6)   CSS: Bootstrap 4 or similar <br>

-Currently, it's in a state of infancy, but enables adding a new request and showinf all requests..
+What it currenlty does:
+<br> Shows all enties with possibility of sorting by a bundle of 'Clinet/Priority'

-<br> Not sorting of priorities yet..
+<br> Enter new request with the on-fly update of priorities for the same client

 <br> Run on localhost:5000